HL7/fhir-omop-ig/input/pagecontent/codemappings.md

-# FHIR to OMOP Coded Data Transformation Patterns
+# FHIR to OMOP Coded Data Transformations
 Unlike purely schema-to-schema transformations, transforming FHIR to OMOP requires evalutaion of the concepts coded in the source data to determine and assign appropriate representation in a target OMOP database.
 This means that FHIR resources contained in profiles such as "IPA-Condition" or "IPA-Observation" may or may not generate records on a target OMOP domain table bearing the same or similar names, such as "condition_occurrence" and "observation."
 Rather, the concepts represented in the FHIR resource determine the appropriate transformation targets, and each must be evalated on a case-by-case basis.
 FHIR coded source data transformation to OMOP often do follow patterns where similar data sources are processed through a common series of steps to populate an OMOP target database.
 This standardized approach lowers the decsiion burden for ETL developers and ensures consistent handling of coded clinical information across diverse healthcare datasets.

 ## Understanding Coded Source Data